 Q: Why don’t I eat the Standard American Diet?

 JLJ: Beginning June 1, 2012, because of several chronic health conditions, I stopped eating a variety of foods.
-Many of these foods are still commonly touted as healthy, however current science is proving they harm rather than help our bodies.
+Many of these foods are still commonly touted as healthy, however current science is proving they can harm rather than help our bodies.
 Today, by changing the way I eat, most of my symptoms have been eased or eliminated, giving me hope that I’m on the way to healing my body.
 With the approval of my personal physician, I adopted this lifetime eating plan from a combination of the GAPS (Gut and Psychology Syndrome) diet and the Perfect Health Diet.
 These lifetime eating regimes are often referred to as “Clean Eating”.
 (Another good resource on the harmful effects of certain foods, including grain, is the book Grain Brain.)

 Q: So what exactly do I eat?

 JLJ: I continue to adjust my diet, as I am still learning what foods my body does and doesn’t tolerate.
 For example, although I have been off of all dairy (breakouts and rashes improved dramatically), I will eventually reintroduce just butter to see if my body reacts to it favorably.

 Generally, I eat three meals a day, as well as two snacks (a vegetable juice, whole fruit, nuts, etc.)–most of them at home.
 Everything I purchase to prepare and eat at home is organic.
 These consist of organic grass-fed and finished beef; free-roaming chicken and their eggs; fish (in my case, wild-caught sockeye salmon or sardines); pork; colorful vegetables (raw, fermented raw or cooked, and drizzled with chicken fat, rendered lard, beef tallow, or cold-pressed olive oil); whole fresh fruits; sprouted nuts and seeds; coffee or loose-leaf tea; fresh spring water; an occasional alcoholic beverage (in my case, red wine); and fresh baked, organic grain-free muffins that, currently, I make from sprouted organic quinoa flour.